jakesingi/tennis_ratings/README.md

 # Tennis Ratings

-## Version 1: January 2023 Ratings and Rankings: ATP Men's Singles
+## Version 1: January 2023 ATP Men's Singles Ratings and Rankings
 * The ratings below are the work of my master's thesis and are based on a fully-[Bayesian](https://en.wikipedia.org/wiki/Bayesian_statistics) [Bradley-Terry model](https://en.wikipedia.org/wiki/Bradley%E2%80%93Terry_model).
 They are similar to [Elo ratings](https://en.wikipedia.org/wiki/Elo_rating_system), but I'd argue they resemble [Glicko ratings](https://en.wikipedia.org/wiki/Glicko_rating_system) even more closely.
 I show in my work that these ratings outperform Glicko (more to come on this later).
 * Only players with 5 or more ATP-level matches played in the last 365 days are listed.
 * **Interpretation**: There are 3 "skill" columns, one for each surface.
 Unfortunately they are not sortable at the moment, but as a first step, I've sorted the table by "hard_skill" (players' skills on hard court), as this is the most popular surface.